questdb/questdb/artifacts/tsbs/README.txt

 #
-# Loading data using the shell scripts
+# Loading data benchmarks using the shell scripts
 #
 # Change to install directory see above
 cd ~/tmp/go/src/github.com/timescale/